davidgiven/fluxengine/README.md

 real, physical disks in my hand to test the capture process.

-Unicorns (🦄) are completely real --- this means that I've read actual, physical disks with these formats and so know they work.
+Unicorns (🦄) are completely real --- this means that I've read actual, physical disks with these formats and so know they work (or had reports from people who've had it work).

 ### Old disk formats